-Information for students, support staff and technical staff (people not in UCU), who might need to avoid noise and crowds.
+Information for students who might need to avoid noise and crowds.
 (Requested by LUU Neurodivergent Society.)

-On the UCU strike days there will be picket lines on entrances to the university campus from 7.30am to 11.30am and there will be an end-of-picket rally from 11am until around 12 midday.
+Usually on the UCU strike days there will be picket lines on entrances to the university campus from 7.30am to 11.30am and there will be an end-of-picket rally from 11.30am until around 12 midday.

 A picket line is two or more UCU members, with identifying picket armbands and usually placards, standing outside an entrance to the campus.
 The pickets are there to dissuade UCU members from breaking the strike which has been democratically voted for.
 UCU members are expected not to cross (go past) the picket line.
 You may be asked if you are a UCU member, and, if you are a UCU member, you may be asked to support the strike by not going onto campus and not doing any work on the strike day.